tuannguyen99/pa-assistant/docs/bmm-product-brief-pa-assistant-2025-11-02.md

 - Login for 3 roles: Employee, Manager, HR Admin
 - Basic permissions and data access control
 - Employee grade/level tracking (APE1/C4, APE2/D1, etc.)

+Additional role management details:
+- Multi-role accounts: The system allows assigning multiple roles to a single user account (for example: an HR Admin who is also a Manager and an Employee).
+Role assignments are configurable by HR Admins.
+- Contextual active-role UI: The front-end shows the currently active role and provides quick switching where allowed (for example, to switch from performing HR admin tasks to reviewing a direct report).
+Role switching respects permission boundaries and is recorded in audit logs.
+- Reviewer assignment rules: By default the assigned Manager in employee master data is the reviewer.
+If a manager is the reviewee, the manager's assigned higher-level manager becomes the reviewer.
+HR may override reviewer assignments in exceptional cases (delegation, temporary reorg) with changes recorded in the audit log.
+- Permission boundaries: Reviewer permissions are limited to those records explicitly assigned; HR Admins can be granted broader visibility but all updates and approvals performed by HR are auditable and flagged in the UI to avoid conflicts of interest.
+- Explicit consent and visibility: When HR or a Manager edits AI-assisted or derived content on behalf of someone else, the system indicates that the content was modified by a user acting in reviewer/admin capacity and preserves the original inputs for traceability.

 **1a.
 Employee Data Management**
 - **HR Admin Functions**: